 Hello dear friends and smoothie lovers! 🙋🏻

-A great thing is that this Strawberry Mint smoothie is quite low in calories: 350 ml (11.8 oz) serving contains only 163 calories.
+A great thing about this Strawberry Mint Smoothie is that it’s quite low in calories: 350 ml (11.8 oz) serving contains only 163 calories.
 This dairy-free smoothie is almost 100% fruit and it is rich in dietary fiber (27% of RDA), vitamin C (114% of RDA) as well as vitamin B6 (25% of RDA).

 I hope you will enjoy it! 🍓